Selling Paintings On Facebook

 How To Sell Art On Facebook – Stick With The Basics

-I must be honest; I enjoy the business aspect of owning an art business.
+I must be honest; I enjoy the business aspect of owning an art business just as much as I enjoy creating art.

 I enjoy every part of owning an art business.

 I love to create art.
-I enjoy trying different strategies to see what the outcome is, I enjoy meeting new people, and I have a passion for sharing what I have learned along the way.
+I enjoy trying different marketing strategies to see the outcome, I enjoy meeting new people, and I have a passion for sharing what I have learned along the way.

 Like I have mentioned earlier, Facebook is continually changing.